hannah-ric/guerilla-furniture-main/scripts/README.md

 # Blueprint Buddy - Setup Scripts

-This directory contains scripts for setting up Blueprint Buddy in any environment.
+This directory contains scripts for setting up and maintaining Blueprint Buddy in any environment.

 ## 📜 Scripts